 Belgian dad pleas for help to find son missing in Australia

-A Belgian man says an encrypted phone message sent by his missing son could hold a clue to the 18-year-old tourist's disappearance from an Australian coastal town.
+An encrypted phone message sent by a missing Belgian tourist could hold a clue to the 18-year-old's disappearance from an Australian coastal town, his father said on Monday.

 Theo Hayez was last seen leaving a Byron Bay nightclub late on May 31.
-Police said on Monday they are baffled by the disappearance.
+Police say they are baffled by his disappearance.

 Hayez on Monday made a public appeal for help to access his son's encrypted WhatsApp account.